WorldHealthOrganization/ddcc-gateway-api-tests/specs/federation_2p/reference.md

 # Reference handling

-CountryA is authorized to use the primary gateway.
+CountryA is authorized to use the first gateway.
-CountryC is authorized to use the secondary gateway.
+CountryC is authorized to use the second gateway.
 The test cases cover the handling of references from their national backends